JoeSz/WordPress-Plugin-Boilerplate-Tutorial/README.md

 = 2018-08-29 =
 * Add tutorial: How to access plugin and it's methodes later from outside of the plugin (eg. from theme or template file)
 * Add tutorial: Custom updater for your plugin
+* Add tutorial: How to register, update and use custom datebase tables

 = 1.0.2 =
 * Add tutorial